 True to Disney, this half marathon was a 13.1 mile roller coaster – a mix of sudden stops, plenty of turns (with all our bobbing and weaving), and colliding human-bumper-cars.
 (Bumper-humans, I guess, is what that would be called?)

 (Heads up – this was a fun race, so please read anything below that sounds like maybe a “complaint” with love and laughter in your voice.
-I thought it all was more funny than annoying.
-And read about the more magical parts tomorrow.)
+I thought it all was more funny than annoying.)

-When we ran through the Magic Kingdom, we all got funneled from a wide road into a narrower bridge.
+When we ran through the Magic Kingdom, we got funneled from a wide road into a narrower bridge.
 As we ran up to the bridge – screeeeech!
-We stopped suddenly, trapped behind a huge, unexplained traffic jam caused by a large group of people who had come to a complete stop.
+We stopped suddenly, trapped behind a huge, unexplained traffic jam caused by a large group of people who’d come to a complete stop.

-It certainly made for a great workout since it added distance (with all the bobbing and weaving) and gave me a nice, little test of my agility and coordination.
+It certainly made for a great workout since it gave a nice, little test of my agility and coordination.

 Encourage brand new runners to try their first race with you, leave your Garmin at home, and have a play run.
 That’s my advice that I will heed at my next Disney race.

 As I said, overall, I did have a super fun time, and I can’t wait to tell you all about it tomorrow.